julia3/julia3.github.io/_posts/2016-01-27-Install-ox_oracle-on-Mac- (Yosemite).md

 ---

 ox_Oracle is a python module that allows developers to connet to Oracle Database.
-The installation process is messy process...
+Although The installation process is messy process, we'll try to make it simple for you.